 You will be considered for all Milgard School of Business scholarships by completing one application.

 - Please complete the attached scholarship application.
-The MSBA scholarship application will open to new Summer 2018 MSBA admits for the 2018-19 academic year on January 1st, 2018 and will close on March 1st, 2018.
+The MSBA scholarship application will open to new Summer 2018 MSBA applicants for the 2018-19 academic year on January 1st, 2018 and will close on March 1st, 2018.

 - Complete the basic informational questions on the first two pages and submit a personal essay and resume.
 Please include any other information you feel would be relevant to the Scholarship Committee for scholarship consideration.